 For more information on V-VICTA and how it can provide effective training for your agency, please contact a VirTra specialist.

 The new curriculum is called ATAK, an acronym for Active Threat/Active Killer.
-The course is designed to prepare first responders for active threat situations.
+The course goal is to prepare first responders for active threat situations.
 A critical element of ATAK training is distinguishing between what is an active threat and what isn’t.
 Upon completion of the course, students will understand the tactics used during an active threat and why they are different than the strategies used in a non-active situation.

 Data published in 2018 shows an increasing number of active shooter incidents in the United States, with a peak of 30 incidents in 2017 (Statista Research Department, 2019).
 According to FBI data released earlier this year, there were 27 active shooter situations in 2018, leading to 213 casualties (Active shooter incidents in the United States in 2018, 2019).
 Due to these trends, VirTra believes it is necessary to have specific training courses to prepare officers for active threat situations.